-Before starting with the Dalia khichdi recipe, let me share some important details.
+Before starting with the Dalia recipe, let me share some important details.
 I started off Devansh on solids with fruits.
 First I gave mashed banana, then after 4-5 days I gave him pureed papaya.
 I gave him fruits for the first two weeks.
 Then, I added moong daal khichdi to his diet.
 As he got used to eating khichdi, I started giving him dalia khichdi.
 So you can say he started eating dalia, when he was around seven months old.
 Initially I did not add vegetables, jeera powder, and chili powder to the dalia—just plain dalia with haldi, hing, and salt.
-Gradually I started adding the veggies to this simple and easy to cook recipe of dalia which is ideal for babies, toddlers, and kids.
+Gradually I started adding the veggies to this simple and easy to cook dalia recipe which is ideal for babies and toddlers.

 After Devansh turned one, I started adding just a hint of chili powder to dalia.
 Gradually I went on increasing the amount.
 Now I add about a pinch of chili powder to his dalia.
 The recipe given below is suitable for babies 1 year and older.

 You can leave out the optional ingredients if you want to make dalia for 6-7 month old babies.
-One simply cannot leave dalia recipe out when it comes to making healthy food choices for a baby.
-You’ll definitely find this dalia recipe very useful. 🙂
+One simply cannot leave dalia out when it comes to making healthy food choices for a baby.

 - 2 tbsp yellow moong daal / split yellow gram